moorepants/dissertation/_sources/davisbicycle.txt

 150% of the rated output (i.e. 22.5 Nm), so some care was needed to protect the sensor from overload and to prevent the rider from losing steer control if the sensor were to break.
-I sourced out a "slip" clutch that was distributed by `<http://www.sdp-si.com Stock Drive Products`.
-It turned out that the device was a the Torq-Tender manufactured by `Zero-Max Inc.
+I sourced out a "slip" clutch that was distributed by `Stock Drive Products <http://www.sdp-si.com>`_.
+It turned out that the device was the Torq-Tender manufactured by `Zero-Max Inc.
-<http://www.zero-max.com`, but as usual practice SDP doesn't readily provide that
+<http://www.zero-max.com>`_, but as usual practice SDP doesn't readily provide that
 information.
-This particular expensive torque overload protection turned into a major headache.
+This particularly expensive torque overload protection turned into a major headache.
 SDP lists the rated torques but with no indication of the operating speed the torques are measured at.
 It turns out they are with respect to an 1800 rpm operating speed.
 Being that my rates were rather low, I